freerange/site/soups/weeknotes/week-893.snip.markdown

 Week beginning 23rd February, 2026.

-The week was a bit disrupted: I was travelling back from the Isle of Wight on Monday and off sick on Thursday morning, [Chris L] was off sick on Tuesday, and [Chris R] quite properly took Wednesday off for his birthday - belated happy birthday, Chris! 🎂
+The week was a bit disrupted: I was travelling back from the Isle of Wight on Monday and off sick on Thursday morning, [Chris L] was off sick on Tuesday, and [Chris R] quite properly took Thursday off for his birthday - belated happy birthday, Chris! 🎂

 ## Government Digital Service 🏷️